 The online survey instrument was adapted from one developed for a previous survey (13), and contains three components.
 For a detailed description of the variables collected, refer to Wall et al. (2014).
 The first component collected respondents’ air travel information from the past year – this includes a list of trips taken with origin-destination airports for round-trip, multi-destination, and one-way travel.
-The second component collected socio-demographic information, including age, gender, income, education, and race.
-The third component asked respondents to log in to their Facebook accounts, and the survey program automatically collected the hometown city and current city locations of the respondents, and also that of the respondent’s friends.
-This information was collected using a program that interacts with Facebook through the Facebook application programming interface (API).
-When respondent and friend data were collected from the Facebook API, each person was assigned a unique string identifier associated with their unique Facebook page ID using a one-way hash function (a one-way of the individual’s unique ID assigned by Facebook) to secure anonymity.
-This allowed researchers to determine if a unique friend ID is associated with one or more respondents, while maintaining that individual’s anonymity.
+The second component collected socio-demographic information, including age, gender, income, education level, citizenship, occupation, and race.
+The third component asked respondents to log in to their Facebook accounts, and the survey program automatically collected the hometown city and current city locations of the respondents, and also that of the respondent’s friends, via the Facebook application programming interface (API).
+Respondents were assigned a unique string identifier associated with their unique Facebook IDs using a one-way hash function (a common one-way encryption technique) to secure anonymity.
+This allowed researchers to identify any duplicate responses while maintaining individuals’ anonymity.

-The data collected from the respondent’s Facebook profile were limited by the respondent’s and respondent’s friends’ privacy settings.
-Privacy settings prevented the survey instrument from collecting data indicating friendship, hometown location, and current city location from certain individuals with more restrictive settings.
-Additionally, as privacy settings are a personal setting, friend connections may be indicated as one-way in the data even though one-way friend connections are not possible on Facebook.
+Data collection was limited by the individual account privacy settings of the respondent’s and respondent’s friends.
+For example, privacy settings prevented the collection of friendship, hometown location, and current city location data from certain individuals with more restrictive settings.
+Additionally, differing privacy settings between two friend connections may be reflected as one-way in the data even though one-way friend connections are not possible on Facebook.

 Data Preparation – Geospatial Processing

-Facebook hometown and current city data is not geocoded, and therefore requires some post-processing before any analyses can be conducted.
-The Facebook location data were post-processed using R statistical programming language (36) and ArcGIS 10 (37).
+Facebook hometown and current city locational data is not geocoded, and therefore requires some post-processing prior to any analyses.
+Facebook location data were post-processed using R statistical programming language (36) and ArcGIS 10 (37).

-The study analyzes respondents’ friends who do not consider Atlanta, Georgia as their hometown.
+The study analyzed respondents’ friends who do not consider Atlanta, Georgia as their hometown.
 Friends’ hometown cities were geocoded as point locations using ArcGIS 10 (37).
 While most hometown cities were geocoded by matching the location names with a list of locations retrieved from a previous study (13), researchers manually geocoded approximately 2% of cities that were not recorded previously.
-To associate cities with the Atlanta metropolitan region, Hartsfield-Jackson Atlanta International airport was considered a centroid and circular buffers were created at 25 mile radius increments from 25 miles to 150 miles.
-Results of the buffer analysis include a list of city locations that are considered for each of the 6 buffer radii.
-Using R statistical programming language, the number of friends who indicated their hometown city location as being within each buffer region was determined.
+To associate cities as within (or outside of) the Atlanta metropolitan region, circular buffers were created (using Hartsfield-Jackson Atlanta International airport as the centroid) at 25 mile radius increments from 25 miles to 150 miles.
+R statistical programming language was then used to associate each of the 6 resulting hometown buffer regions with city locations, and thus determine the number of friends with hometown city locations within each buffer region.
 Only data from respondents that completed the entire survey (i.e. the air travel diary, socio-demographic section, and the Facebook data collection) were considered for the analysis.

 Candidate Weighting Schemes